Fiscal Year 2024 Budget Justification

-We issued a proposed rule in November 1999.
+The Board issued a proposed rule in November 1999.
 The comment period closed in May 2000.
 Over 2,500 comments were received on the proposed rule.
-The Board held two public hearings (Los Angeles, CA on January 31, 2000 and Arlington, VA on March 13, 2000).
-We also held informational meetings in Washington, DC in October 2000 to hear from industry associations and disability groups on issues regarding automated teller machines, reach ranges, and captioning equipment for movie theaters.
-In April 2002, we placed in the docket for public review a draft of the final guidelines to promote the harmonization of the Board’s guidelines with the International Code Council (ICC)/American National Standards Institute (ANSI) A117.1 Standard on Accessible and Usable Buildings and Facilities and the International Building Code.
+The Board held two public hearings (Los Angeles, California on January 31, 2000 and Arlington, Virginia on March 13, 2000).
+It also held informational meetings in Washington, D.C. in October 2000 to hear from industry associations and disability groups on issues regarding automated teller machines, reach ranges, and captioning equipment for movie theaters.
+In April 2002, the Board placed in the docket for public review a draft of the final guidelines to promote the harmonization of the Board’s guidelines with the International Code Council (ICC)/American National Standards Institute (ANSI) A117.1 Standard on Accessible and Usable Buildings and Facilities and the International Building Code.
 The ANSI Committee and the ICC were currently in the process of revising the private sector accessibility provisions.
 Without taking this step, an important opportunity would have been missed to harmonize the Board’s guidelines with those of the private sector.

 - full committee meetings: October 24-25, 1994; January 26-27, 1995; April 26-29, 1995; February 26 - March 1, 1996; July 7-9, 1996; August 26-28, 1996 (numerous subcommittee meetings were also held)

 The Board created a 26-member Outdoor Developed Areas Regulatory Negotiation Committee to achieve a consensus approach and requirements for making outdoor developed areas accessible.
 The Committee presented its report in September 1999.
-In October 2001, we sponsored an information meeting on the committee’s report in Denver, CO during the annual meeting of the National Recreation and Park Association.
+In October 2001, the Board sponsored an information meeting on the committee’s report in Denver, CO during the annual meeting of the National Recreation and Park Association.

 An NPRM for federal facilities covered by the ABA was published in June 2007.
-We held three public hearings in Denver, CO; Washington, DC; and Indianapolis, IN.
-In October 2009, we released draft final guidelines for public comment.
+The Board held three public hearings in Denver, CO; Washington, DC; and Indianapolis, IN.
+In October 2009, it released draft final guidelines for public comment.
 Approximately 80 comments were received.
 A final rule was published in September 2013.
 Proposed guidelines for non-federal sites will be published for comment at a future date.

 - full committee meetings: June 26-27, 1997; September 24-26, 1997; December 14-16, 1997; January 31-February 2, 1998; May 18-21, 1998; August 11-14, 1998; October 21-24, 1998; January 19‑22, 1999; April 27-30, 1999; July 15-16, 1999

-A federal advisory committee on emergency transportable housing was created to provide recommendations on supplementing our guidelines to specifically cover emergency transportable housing.
+A federal advisory committee on emergency transportable housing was created to provide recommendations on supplementing its guidelines to specifically cover emergency transportable housing.
 Access to such housing proved problematic in the aftermath of Hurricane Katrina and, after verifying and examining the issues involved, the Board determined that supplementary guidelines were needed.
 The committee included representation from disability groups, industry and code groups, and government agencies.
 The committee presented its report to the Board in November 2008.
-We published a proposed rule in June 2012; the comment period closed in August 2012.
+The Board published a proposed rule in June 2012; the comment period closed in August 2012.
 One public hearing was held in July 2012.
-At the close of the comment period, we had received 45 comments, including those from the public hearing.
+At the close of the comment period, the Board had received 45 comments, including those from the public hearing.
 A final rule was published in May 2014.